Isaac Julien

-Sir Isaac Julien CBE RA (born 21 February 1960) is a British installation artist, filmmaker, and educator at the University of California, Santa Cruz.
+Sir Isaac Julien CBE RA (born 21 February 1960) is a British installation artist, filmmaker, and Distinguished Professor of the Arts at the University of California, Santa Cruz.

 Early life

 Julien was born in the East End of London, one of the five children of his parents, who had migrated to Britain from St Lucia.
 He graduated in 1985 from Saint Martin's School of Art, where he studied painting and fine art film.
 He co-founded Sankofa Film and Video Collective in 1983, and was a founding member of Normal Films in 1991.

 Education

-In 1980, Julien organised the Sankofa Film and Video Collective with, among others, Martina Attille, Maureen Blackwood, Nadine Marsh-Edwards, and which was "dedicated to developing an independent black film culture in the areas of production, exhibition and audience".
-He received a BA in fine-art film from Central Saint Martins School of Art, London (1984), where he worked alongside artists including Sandra Lahire, Malcolm Le Grice, Lis Rhodes, Vera Neubauer, Adam Finch, and Tina Keane, and completed his postdoctoral studies at Les entrepreneurs de l'audiovisuel européen, Brussels (1989).
+In 1980, Julien organized the Sankofa Film and Video Collective with, among others, Martina Attille, Maureen Blackwood, Nadine Marsh-Edwards, which was "dedicated to developing an independent black film culture in the areas of production, exhibition and audience".
+He received a BA Honours degree in Fine Art Film and Video from Saint Martins School of Art, London (1984), where he worked alongside artists, film-makers and lecturers Malcolm Le Grice, William Raban, Anna Thew, Tina Keane, Vera Neubauer, and co-students, directors and film-makers Adam Finch, Richard Heslop and Sandra Lahire, and completed his postdoctoral studies at Les entrepreneurs de l'audiovisuel européen, Brussels (1989).